charlietfc/MCA-2022/README.md

 these were the options I went for:
 <styleName> - within <title>, indicates genre
 <respStmt> - to give my name as having encoded the file
+<persName> - to give the composer's name
 <distributor> - within the <pubStmt> - gives describition of English distributor of French publishing
+<date> date the piece was released
 <publisher> - gave French publisher
 <address> - address of French publisher
 <notesStmt> - to give information on licensing data